spatian-dev/artix/README.md

 ### Building
 This project is made with the awesome [JUCE Framework](https://github.com/juce-framework/JUCE).
 Please see [Getting Started with JUCE](https://docs.juce.com/master/tutorial_new_projucer_project.html).\
-You will need to install a C++ toolchain (and likely and IDE) for your platform.
+You will need to install a C++ toolchain (and likely an IDE) for your platform.

 Once that is done, you can simply open the included [artix.jucer](./artix.jucer) file in Projucer, select or add an exporter, and open the project as shown in JUCE's getting started tutorial.